open-telemetry/opentelemetry-specification/specification/trace/api.md

 The remaining functionality of `Span` MUST be defined as no-op operations.

 This functionality MUST be fully implemented in the API, and SHOULD NOT be overridable.

-## Status

-`Status` interface represents the status of a finished `Span`.
-It's composed of a canonical code, and an optional descriptive message.

-### StatusCanonicalCode

-`StatusCanonicalCode` represents the canonical set of status codes of a finished `Span`.

-- `Unset`
-  - The default status.
-- `Error`
-  - The operation contains an error.
-- `Ok`
-  - The operation has been validated by an Application developers or Operator to have completed successfully, or contain

-The status code SHOULD remain unset, except for the following circumstances:

-When the status is set to `ERROR` by Instrumentation Libraries, the status codes SHOULD be documented and predictable.
-The status code should only be set to `ERROR` according to the rules defined within the semantic conventions.
-For operations not covered by the semantic conventions, Instrumentation Libraries SHOULD publish their own conventions, including status codes.

-Generally, Instrumentation Libraries SHOULD NOT set the status code to `Ok`, unless explicitly configured to do so.
-Instrumention libraries SHOULD leave the status code as `Unset` unless there is an error, as described above.

-Application developers and Operators may set the status code to `Ok`.

-Analysis tools SHOULD respond to an `Ok` status by suppressing any errors they would otherwise generate.
-For example, to suppress noisy errors such as 404s.

-### Status creation

-API MUST provide a way to create a new `Status`.

-Required parameters

-- `StatusCanonicalCode` of this `Status`.

-Optional parameters

-- Description of this `Status`.

-### GetCanonicalCode

-Returns the `StatusCanonicalCode` of this `Status`.

-### GetDescription

-Returns the description of this `Status`.
-Languages should follow their usual conventions on whether to return `null` or an empty string here if no description was given.

 ## SpanKind